 Differences between twisted pairs and Fiber cables

-There are two types of twisted pairs cable: shielded twisted pairs cable (STP) and unshielded twisted pairs cable (UTP).
+There are two types of twisted-pair cable: shielded twisted-pair (STP) and unshielded twisted-pair (UTP).

 Both types use copper wires to transfer electric signals.
-The sender device converts data into electric signals and loads them on the copper wires.
+The sender device converts data into electrical signals and loads them onto copper wires.
 The copper wires transport them to the receiver device.
-The receiver device reads electric signals from the copper wires and converts them into data.
+The receiver device reads electric signals from the copper wires and converts them back to data.

-The main difference between both types is STP wraps each pair with foil paper inside the cable.
-Since STP uses extra material to cover each pair inside the cable, it costs more than UTP cable.
-But it also provides more data transfer speed and supports more length than UTP cable.
+The main difference between the two types is that STP wraps each pair with foil paper inside the cable.
+Since it uses extra material to cover each pair inside the cable, it costs more than UTP cable.
+However, it also provides more data transfer speed and supports longer lengths than UTP cable.

 Which cable to choose?

 If data transfer speed and network length are your primary concerns, you should choose STP cable over UTP cable.
-When it comes to performance STP is the clear winner.
+When it comes to performance, STP is the clear winner.
 But if budget is your primary concern, you should go for UTP cable.
 It is much cheaper than the STP cable.
-Besides these, network location is also important.
-If your network is located in a place that contains heavy machinery such as a factory or a manufacturing unit, you should use STP cables to build your network.
-If your network is located in a home or a small office, you can consider UTP cable.
+Besides these, network location is also essential.
+If your network is near heavy machinery, such as a factory or manufacturing facility, you should use STP cables.
+If your network resides in a home or a small office, you can consider UTP cable.

 Fiber optic cable

-Similar to a twisted pairs cable, there are two types of fiber optic cable: single mode fiber optic cable and multimode fiber optic cable.
+Similar to twisted-pair cable, there are two types of fiber-optic cable: single-mode and multimode.

 Both types use a thin strain of glass to transfer light.
-The sender device converts data into light and shines the light in the glass.
-The strain of glass, also known as the core, transports them to the receiver device.
-The receiver device reads light from the core and converts them into data.
+The sender device converts data into light and shines it into the glass.
+The glass strain, also known as the core, transports them to the receiver device.
+The receiver device reads light from the core and converts it into data.

 Which cable to choose?